Mars 2020 Mission Contributions to

 Download full image ›

-The Mars 2020 rover is demonstrating key technologies for using natural resources in the Martian environment for life support and fuel.
+The Perseverance rover is demonstrating key technologies for using natural resources in the Martian environment for life support and fuel.
 It is also monitoring environmental conditions so mission planners understand better how to protect future human explorers.

 This science goal relates to national space policy for sending humans to Mars in the 2030s.
 Similar to the history of the exploration of Earth's moon, robotic missions to Mars provide a crucial understanding of the environment and test innovative technologies for future human exploration.